StardustXR/website/docs/01-get-started/02-Quickstart.md

 </h1>

 :::info
-You will need the [Terra repository](https://terra.fyralabs.com/), unless you have [Ultramarine Linux](https://ultramarine-linux.org) or [Bazzite](https://bazzite.gg).
+Stardust XR is packaged in the [Terra repository](https://terra.fyralabs.com/).
+If you are using [Ultramarine Linux](https://ultramarine-linux.org) or [Bazzite](https://bazzite.gg), this reposoitory comes pre-installed, otherwise you can add the repository.

-[Fedora Atomic Editions](https://fedoraproject.org/atomic-desktops/) will need to run the following command:
+If you are using a [Fedora Atomic Edition](https://fedoraproject.org/atomic-desktops/) or derrivative you will need to run the following command:
 ```
 curl -fsSL https://github.com/terrapkg/subatomic-repos/raw/main/terra.repo | pkexec tee /etc/yum.repos.d/terra.repo
 sudo rpm-ostree install terra-release
 ```
-Other Fedora Editions can directly install terra-release:
+Standard Fedora Editions and derrivatives can directly install terra-release:
 ```
 sudo dnf install --nogpgcheck --repofrompath 'terra,https://repos.fyralabs.com/terra$releasever' terra-release
 ```